JolonB/JolonB.github.io/index.md

 <img src="assets/img/rabbit.png"/>

 <p>
 I saw <a href="https://www.youtube.com/watch?v=r_It_X7v-1E">this video</a> a few years ago and it inspired me to create something just like it.
+In short, it a rabbit simulations which allows them to produce offspring that have traits of the parents.
 I didn't want to refer to the video while I was designing this, so whatever I've done (good or bad) was purely my decision.
 This project is built using Java and Gradle.
 Unfortunately, it was never finished and maybe never will be.
 </p>
 </div>